Jagex: Company structure

+In February 2024, CVC Capital Partners Fund VIII and Haveli Investments purchased Jagex from the Carlyle Group for £910 million.

+In March 2025, Jon Bellamy succeeded Mansell as CEO of Jagex.

+Acquisitions

-In July 2022, Jagex acquired US games company Pipeworks Studios.
-In December 2022, Jagex acquired Croatian studio Gamepires, which was best known for developing Scum.
+In July 2022, Jagex acquired US games company Pipeworks Studios, which was later sold to Virtuos Studios.
+In December 2022, Jagex acquired Gamepires, a Croatian studio that developed the open world survival game Scum.

 Charity fundraising

 Since 2004 Jagex has made donations to a number of national and international charities, as well as running charity auctions for signed merchandise.

-In 2008 they donated artwork and prizes to the MMOCalendar, which raises funds for St. Jude Children's Research Hospital.
+Jagex has donated artwork and prizes to the MMO Calendar, which raises funds for St. Jude Children's Research Hospital.

-In 2011, the firm donated a total of £150,076 to a number of local and US-based charities.

-In 2013, the firm introduced the "Well of Goodwill" to RuneScape, which allowed players to gift in-game items or wealth to charity, featuring a hi-scores page for the players who donated.
+In 2013, Jagex introduced the "Well of Goodwill" to RuneScape, which allowed players to gift in-game items or wealth to charity, featuring a hi-scores page for the players who donated.
 For every 10 million gold pieces from the community, Jagex donated $2 to a range of charitable causes.
-On the weekend of 21 to 24 February 2014, Jagex reopened Well of Goodwill to donations.
-They also hosted livestreams for the then-active double experience weekend and released a limited-offer virtual purchase to raise money for SpecialEffect, a charity geared towards making games accessible to children with disabilities.

 In July 2014, Jagex helped raise awareness about the illegal poaching of black and white rhinos by adding rhinoceros pets and trivia questions to RuneScape.
 This campaign was partnered with United for Wildlife.

-In November 2014, Jagex reopened the Well of Goodwill to support 3 new charities: AbleGamers, DonateGames, and YoungMinds.
+Jagex raised over £445,000 in 2020, focusing on mental health and diversity and inclusion.